plone/documentation/docs/glossary.md

 RelStorage
     [RelStorage](https://relstorage.readthedocs.io/en/latest/) is a storage implementation for ZODB that stores pickles in a relational database.

-ZEO
-    [ZEO](https://zeo.readthedocs.io/en/latest/) is a client-server storage for ZODB for sharing a single storage among many clients.

 PostgreSQL
     [PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database.